 In practice: How accurate is Google Translate?

-Google Translate, a ubiquitous tool in today's globalised world, boasts an impressive feat – translating between 133 languages.
+Google Translate, a ubiquitous tool in used around the world, boasts an impressive feat – translating between 133 languages.

 Let's delve into the data to uncover the truth.